ajisafet/mystockwebserviceapp/README.md

     MSFT data=[144.6223, 142.8300, 144.1900, 140.7300, 139.9400, 137.2400, 136.3700], average=140.84604

+5. To customise the stock (SYMBOL), number of days (NDAYS) and API key (APIKEY), change the ConfigMap and Secret resources in the mystockwebserviceapp.yaml YAML file.

+6. To stop the application, run the following command:

+> kubectl delete -f mystockwebserviceapp.yaml

 ### Docker

 To run the web service application, I have created a docker repository at [temitopeajisafe/mystockwebserviceapp](https://hub.docker.com/r/temitopeajisafe/mystockwebserviceapp).
 To pull the docker repository and run it, execute the command below: